omprakashbabu/HotelReservation/README.md

 Grafana to monitor the instance, with the help of Prometheus and Node Exporter.

-Trivy is scan the Docker image being built, which is our NodeJS app.
+Trivy scans the Docker image being built, which is our NodeJS app.

 ## How to use the NodeJS app directly